v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/siem-server-integration.md

 description: "Summary: Read this article to get an overview of SIEM server integration with the Microsoft 365."
 ---

-# SIEM server integration with Microsoft cloud services and applications
+# SIEM server integration with Microsoft 365 services and applications

 ## Overview